Rogreis/UbStudyHelpMAUI/help/index.md

 **Navigate to the Subject Index**: This can typically be found in the [menu bar](menubar.md) of the application, labelled as 'Index'.

-4.  **Using the Link**: To the left of each subject is a clickable link.
-Clicking this link will take you directly to the relevant section of "The Uantia Book".
-The link may be a specific page number, a section name, or a unique identifier for digital versions.

 When you select a subject item in the Amadon app, the selected item is immediately expanded below.
 This expanded view contains all entries related to the chosen subject.
 These entries indicate where in "The Urantia Book" the subject occurs, giving you direct access to every mention of the subject across the entire book.

 ### Using the Subject Index